ABhiIITRoorkee/MsRec/README.md

 ### Prerequisites

-To run MS-HGNN, you need to have the following installed:
+To run MsRec, you need to have the following installed:

 - Python 3.7+
 - PyTorch 1.3.1+